jbrunton/gflows/README.md

 ## Examples

 * [This PR](https://github.com/jbrunton/bechdel-lists/pull/190/files) from another project I was working on shows how I was able to break up two very awkward workflow files into multiple smaller ones (and also reduce the loc).
-It was a large refactor, but only took a few minutes with the feedback from `gflows check --watch --show-diffs`.
+It was a large refactor, but only took a few minutes with the feedback from `gflows watch`.